Where to Stay in Las Vegas (2026): Best Areas, Walkability & Strip Zones

 You can explore multiple properties without relying constantly on rideshares.
 That alone reduces stress.

-Strong Central Strip examples include Bellagio, ARIA Resort & Casino, The Cosmopolitan of Las Vegas, Caesars Palace, and Paris Las Vegas.
+Strong Central Strip examples include Bellagio, ARIA Resort & Casino, The Cosmopolitan of Las Vegas, Caesars Palace.

 If you’re deciding between different types of central Strip luxury experiences — including quieter non-casino stays versus more energetic resorts — see our Vdara vs ARIA comparison for a breakdown of how atmosphere and hotel design affect your stay.